 IIJ's new graduates are educated on their duties by managers.
 In addition, they set capability development goals with non-supervisory superiors who have taken an OJT trainer training, which takes into account their individual characteristics and preferences, and receive advice and support throughout an entire year to enable them to independently perform their duties in the early stages of careers.
-Since FY2018, approximately 100 employees have newly taken the OJT trainer training each year, and the number of experienced trainers has exceeded 700 in total.
+Since 2018, approximately 100 employees have newly participated in OJT trainer training every year.
+The number of people who have experience as a trainer is increasing every year.
 IIJ believes that the increase in these trained employees will lead to an enhancement in the company-wide OJT level.